Tebibytes per month (TiB/month) to Gigabytes per second (GB/s) conversion

 The concept of "Tebibytes per month" does not directly involve any specific scientific law or well-known historical figure.
 Instead, it's a practical unit used in the technical and commercial domains of data storage, networking, and IT services.

-What is gigabytes per second?
+What is the gigabyte per second?

 Gigabytes per second (GB/s) is a unit used to measure data transfer rate, representing the amount of data transferred in one second.
 It is commonly used to quantify the speed of computer buses, network connections, and storage devices.